Banana Island Hanoi: Cycling Guide + How to Visit 2025

 Table of Contents

 As you make your way across Vietnam, from the hustle and bustle of Ho Chi Minh to Ha Giang's peaceful landscapes, you seek out little secrets that make you discover the beauty of the Vietnamese countryside and the uncluttered way of life of the Vietnamese.
-In the heart of Hanoi, out of the way, lies the little secret known as Banana Island, or Bãi Giữa, that is waiting for you!
+In the heart of Hanoi, out of the way, lies the little secret known as Banana Island (also known as Dao Chuoi Banana Island locally), that is waiting for you!

 This little island presents you with the other Hanoi that you never knew existed and so do most people who follow the popular northern Vietnam itinerary